Welcome to Ripple Project !

 Our flagship project, Ripple, will soon be one of the first pieces of regenerative infrastructure ever built at Burning Man Project’s Fly Ranch in Nevada, USA.

-The ripple effect has already begun to spread outwards from this project as it inspired a medicine garden at the nearby Pyramid Lake Museum and Visitors Center in Nixon, NV!
+The ripple effect has already begun to spread with our collaboration and installation of the Medicine Garden at the Pyramid Lake Museum and Visitors Center in Nixon, NV!

 As seen in: